thegambler111/CoolObsVault/Daily_notes/One sentence everyday/One sentence everyday.md

 ## 12
 - 3
 	- To use your core muscle effectively you must brace them by pushing them out.
 Sucking them in makes you weak.
+- 6
+	- Using 5-second-rule (counting from 5 to 1) is a great way to stop procrastination

 #
 ---